saviaa1/Boids3D/README.md

 `cmake ..`
 `make`

-For the app to run, _ColorFragmentShader.fragmentshader_ and _TransformVertexShader.vertexshader_ need to be moved
+For the app to run, boid.shader need to be moved
 from /src to /build.

 After this, run the application with: `./boid_app`